Heartbreak

 You might put a friend, relative, or spouse on a pedestal, only to have them become your most reviled enemy soon after.

 Life feels unpredictable.
-It’s difficult to like yourself or to have or sustain positive feelings in your life.
+It’s challenging to like yourself or to have or sustain positive feelings.

-Research has shown several major factors to be the causes of Borderline Personality Disorder, including genetics, unpredictable parenting, and abuse.
+Research has shown several significant factors to be the causes of Borderline Personality Disorder, including genetics, unpredictable parenting, and abuse.

-Childhood Emotional Neglect (CEN): A childhood characterized by the absence of enough emotional attention, emotional validation, and emotional responsiveness from one’s parents.
+Childhood Emotional Neglect (CEN) is a childhood that is characterized by the absence of adequate emotional attention, emotional validation, and emotional responsiveness from the parents.

-5. Your identity, or your sense of self, becomes fragmented because you have rejected important parts of yourself.
+5. Your identity or sense of self becomes fragmented because you have rejected parts of yourself.

 There is treatment for Borderline Personality Disorder.